 Puck line generally accounts for overtime, too.
 So long as there's a "sudden death" or "golden goal" rule, the underdog will always cover if the game extends past regulation.

-Totals, commonly called over/unders, are concerned only with the number of goals tallied by both teams.
+Over/under hockey betting is concerned only with the number of goals tallied by both teams.
 Bookies pre-set a total and it's on the bettors to choose whether more or less goals will be scored by the conclusion of the game.

 By and large, the sweet spot for hockey totals is between five and six-and-a-half goals.
 Say the over/under is set to a whole number like six, if the game ends 4-2, then the bet is considered a "push" and money is returned to the bettor — effectively making it a tie.